arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 1. Navigate to the **Checkout** page.
 Notice that the order now appears empty.

 	>**Note:** The application is currently using in-proc session state, which maintains the session state in-memory.
 When you stop the service instance, it discards all session state data including the contents of the shopping cart.
-In the following task, you will configure the application to store session state using Windows Azure Caching as the storage mechanism, which allows the application to maintain the session state in the presence of restarts and across multiple role instances hosting the application.
+In the following task, you will configure the application to store session state using Microsoft Azure Caching as the storage mechanism, which allows the application to maintain the session state in the presence of restarts and across multiple role instances hosting the application.

 1. Close the browser window to stop the application.